 - Your body: If you feel pain, come out of the pose.
 Don’t suffer in silence.
 You should tell your teacher exactly where and when you felt the pain.
 Yoga teachers help those who help themselves.

-If you are already practicing downward-facing dog, reassess whether you really enjoy it.
-If not, maybe you need more time preparing for the pose.
 If downward-facing dog is not currently part of your yoga practice, don’t rush.
 It will still be there when you are ready.
+If you’re already practicing this pose, reassess whether you really enjoy it.
+If not, maybe you need more time preparing.

 Downward-facing dog is a wonderful pose.
-Done correctly and comfortably, it will bring many benefits to your yoga practice and to your life.
-Enjoy.
+Yes, it can be bad for you, but it doesn’t have to be.
+Done correctly, down dog will bring many benefits to your yoga practice and to your life.